kubemq-io/docs/docs/tutorials/concepts.md

 `foo.bar.A.B.C.>` is valid n (n=6) level hierarchies.

 ## Wildcards
 KubeMQ supports two wildcards, `*` and `>`.
-Wildcards are used to subscribe to a group of channels’ strings.
+Wildcards are used to subscribe to a group of channels’strings.

 ##### Asterisk `*`
 Matching a single token in any hierarchy